What is Azure Active Directory B2C?

 Azure AD B2C provides a directory that can hold 100 custom attributes per user.
 However, you can also integrate with external systems.
 For example, use Azure AD B2C for authentication, but delegate to an external customer relationship management (CRM) or customer loyalty database as the source of truth for customer data.

 Another external user store scenario is to have Azure AD B2C handle the authentication for your application, but integrate with an external system that stores user profile or personal data.
 For example, to satisfy data residency requirements like regional or on-premises data storage policies.
+However, Azure AD B2C service itself is worldwide via the Azure public cloud.

 Another user journey option includes progressive profiling.
 Progressive profiling allows your customers to quickly complete their first transaction by collecting a minimal amount of information.
 Then, gradually collect more profile data from the customer on future sign-ins.